Sahalkdm/Spine-Segmentation-/README.md

 This repository contains the complete pipeline for preparing spine MRI data and training nnU-Net v2 models for vertebral segmentation using **T1 + T2 MRI**.
 It supports both **Odd–Even vertebra labeling** and **standard multi-class vertebra labeling**.

-The pipeline is designed to be:
-- Robust to orientation issues
-- Safe from silent mask misalignment
-- Laptop-friendly (2D first, optional 3D full resolution)
-- Easy to reproduce

 ---

 ## 1. Initial Raw Data Format